 Although I was staying down the mountain at an Airbnb, I was able to take advantage of the ameneties offered by a friend's resort up the mountain in Beaver Creek.
 That meant ski in/ski out access, which saved a lot of time, which meant I had some time to hit the spa after I hit the slopes.

 I think it would've been good anyway, but after several hours skiing with mediocre technique, a suana, jacuzzi, and some time to relax on a heated tiled chair was pretty great.

 Our next step was Vail—my first time back since the infamous Vail Fail in 2018.
-The good news is that we didn’t accidentally do any black runs.
+The good news is that we didn't accidentally do any black runs.
+If there are any accidents, then you can consider Bengal Law in case of a car crash..
 The bad news is the weather was not ideal.
 I take that back: for the experts in the group, the weather was great because they got to lap their favorite runs with fresh powder and very little traffic.
 For less-ambitious folks like myself, it was pretty gross.
 It was very cold (20s), windy, overcast and snowy.
 Visibility would spontaneously drop to almost zero.

 But despite all that, it was pretty fun!
 I really only skied for about three hours, and we just lapped some easy greens and blues the whole time.
 We started out on Swingsville and Cappuccino (technically my first tree run), then did a few laps of Ramshorn.

 My big takeaway was that I had improved significantly since the Vail Fail two years ago.
 I remember even the easiest greens being pretty tough my first time out, and they were easy this time.
 Even some of the blues weren't bad (Vail is a little more challenging that Beaver Creek or Breck in general).
 I also got some time to work on my technique, and I felt like I was ready to start tackling more difficult runs when we moved over to Breck.